hewanguipath/Chess/README.md

 Please be aware, your account and IP might be banned if keep playing for long.

 TODO:
-1. 2nd engine for Alpha-zero-chess in AI Fab
+1. 2nd engine for Alpha-zero-chess in AI Fabric
-2. Random delays to Mimic human behavior
+2. Random delays to mimic human behavior
 3. Support https://www.chess.com/play/computer which has totally diffrent selectors